 → Learn more about if it’s a good time to sell your house now

-The housing market is cooling, but 2023 remains a seller’s market due to the low inventory of houses available for purchase.
-In July 2022, existing home sales hit a high of three-months of supply, which is still below the six-month mark that is considered normal levels of supply and demand — keeping the market in favor of sellers.
+The housing market cooled significant'y in 2023, with one million fewer home transactions than in 2022.
+But 2023 remained a seller’s market due to the low inventory of houses available for purchase.
+In September 2023, existing home sales hit a high of 3.4 months of supply, which is still below the six-month mark that is considered normal levels of supply and demand — keeping the market in favor of sellers.

 Experts are forecasting a more balanced market in 2023 with a slight favor to sellers, driven by the following factors: